Should You Invest in the Invesco Dynamic Biotechnology Genome ETF (PBE)?

 Retail and institutional investors increasingly turn to passively managed ETFs because they offer low costs, transparency, flexibility, and tax efficiency; these kind of funds are also excellent vehicles for long term investors.

-Sector ETFs are also funds of convenience, offering many ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
+Additionally, sector ETFs offer convenient ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
 Healthcare - Biotech is one of the 16 broad Zacks sectors within the Zacks Industry classification.
 It is currently ranked 13, placing it in bottom 19%.

 Index Details